-The Armenian artisans who stayed in Israel owned several workshops that dealt in beautiful ceramic designs and paintings.
+The Armenian artisans who stayed in Israel owned several workshops that dealt with beautiful ceramic designs and paintings.
 Some of them are still there!
-You’ll find everything from tiles, vases, flowerpots, dishes, plates, jugs, cups, teapots, and salad bowls in traditional blue and white colours, as well as other vibrant shades.
+You’ll find everything from tiles, vases, flowerpots, dishes, plates, jugs, cups, teapots, salad bowls in traditional blue and white colours, and other vibrant shades.

 You can also visit the souq to get ceramics; however, most have a typical variety.
-For unique pieces, you can visit family-owned workshops, including Karakashian, Sandrouni, Balian, and Eli Kouz.
+You can visit family-owned workshops, including Karakashian, Sandrouni, Balian, and Eli Kouz for unique pieces.

 6. Israeli Wine

 Another great souvenir to get from Israel is wine.
-It may or may not come as a surprise to you, but wine has been around in Israel since the 10th century.
-And at present, there are hundreds of wineries spread all across the country.
+It may or may not surprise you, but wine has been around in Israel since the 10th century.
+And there are hundreds of wineries spread all across the country.

 Wine is an integral part of Jewish culture, and the favourable climatic conditions have aided the growth of grape vines.
 As a result, viticulture is blooming.

 You can get different types of wine in Israel.
 For instance, if you’re looking for regular budget-friendly wine, you can get the Dalton winery and Barkan varieties.
 However, if you’d like some rich and structured wine, we suggest getting the Wild Carignan, Ramat-a-Nadiv, and some other varieties from the Margalit winery.

 So, if you have some exotic wine lovers back at home, take a bottle or two of opulent Israeli wine to make them merry!